danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

-Before we protect the endpoint and add authorization logic, lets first release it to see if we can call it.
+Before we enable auth, let's first release the API to see if we can call the endpoint.

 ### 4. Releasing the API